Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 And all we're talking about here is the American people and their lives being destroyed.

-But what seems to be a paramount importance here is propping up the phony ruling elite status in New York and Washington rather than actually dealing with fixing this this this mess for the benefit of the country and for the benefit of the American people, which they all claim to be doing, but none of them are.
+But what seems to be of paramount importance here is propping up the phony ruling elite status in New York and Washington rather than actually dealing with fixing this mess for the benefit of the country and for the benefit of the American people, which they all claim to be doing, but none of them are.

 So that's what irritates me about it.

-I know that the guys uh look, Newt looked great answering the question.
+I know that the guys, like Newt, looked great answering the question.

 The very idea the question is still asked just irritates me.

-We're not gonna get to the bottom of this, and we're not gonna turn this around and fix it as long as we continue to live in a lie.
+We're not going to get to the bottom of this, and we're not going to turn this around and fix it as long as we continue to live in a lie.

-As long as the the whole the propaganda that's promulgated here is not checked, countered, and done away with.
+As long as the whole propaganda that's promulgated here is not checked, countered, and done away with.

 So the hypocrisy here is what grates on me now and then.